Tim Kneale gains place on Podium Potential...

 Conservation organisations have tried every other method to address species decline other than predator control because of public concerns about the concept of controlling one species to benefit others.
 The RSPB has surrounded ground nesting birds with elaborate predator fences which do deter most mammal predators, but fencing simply creates ghettos, displaces predation into the wider countryside and does nothing for nature recovery at a landscape scale.
 Conservationists have erected electric fences around the last few curlew nests in some breeding areas, and when avian predators arrive have put cages over them.
 These are desperate attempts to stave off local extinction rather than a strategy for widespread nature recovery.
 If that really is the aim then we are all going to have to grasp the metaphorical and actual bullet of landscape scale predator control.
 The alternative is just to continue to manage decline.

-about this blogRead moreCountryside Alliance Executive Chairman Barney White-Spunner writes: Tomorrow the Government was...
+about this blogRead moreCountryside Alliance Chief Executive Tim Bonner writes: This week has seen the Government mired in...

 about this blogRead moreWe are the most effective campaigning organisation in the countryside.